Yingi/AWS-Migration/ReadMe2.md

 <font size="5"> Below is the Solution approach on the architecture i will consider

-I will be dividing the architecture into four stages
+I will be dividing the architecture into Six stages

 * Stage 1: CONTAINERIZE THE APPLICATION LAYER
 * Stage 2: MIGRATE THE DATABASE LAYER TO AN UPGRADED SQL SERVER CLUSTER (2016) IN THE CLOUD